ck852/Data-Analysis-GUI/README.md

 It is important to note that the time-course analysis workflow uses an **approximation** of the true sweep times.
 During a recording, the sweeps do not occur at perfectly spaced intervals that match the exact stimulus repeat period each time.
 This results in a small deviation in the sweep times that becomes more apparent in longer recordings, on the order of 2 seconds of drift per 100 seconds of recording.
 This likely varies by experimental setup and is affected by physical hardware constraints.
 This should not present a major complication for most uses, but is worth considering when analyzing longer recordings.
 See the "Validation" section for more information.

 During initial testing, it was found that there is not a universal standard of which channel in data files contains current data and which contains voltage data.
 Even within the same lab, all using WinWCP, some setups produce files with the channel identifications swapped.
 Whether this applies to your data files can be quickly assessed by loading a single file in the main window and clicking through the sweeps.
 As long as you know what your voltage protocol looks like, it should be easy to identify which channel contains your true voltage data.
 In the event that your "Current" sweeps look like your voltage protocol, and vice versa, you can toggle the blue button at the top right of the main window to swap your channels.
 This should restore the expected presentation of current and voltage channels.

-**Note that this software is currently in beta, not all analysis modes and parameter combinations have been tested yet.
-You are encouraged to validate outputs against WinWCP outputs if using, for example, the swapped channels feature or peak analysis.
-Testing and final validation of these features is in progress.**

 ## Validation